FaithAlone.net

 28 And the damsel ran, and told them of her mother's house these things.

-Very simply, anyone who can read the above, and conclude that Rebekah was 3 years old, is a liar.
+Very simply, anyone who can read the above, and repeat the assertion that Rebekah was 3 years old, lacks integrity.
 She is described as "very fair to look upon, a virgin, neither had any man known her" (Genesis 24:16).
 This is God giving a description of her, calling her attractive, and including the fact that she was a virgin.
 That describes a young lady, not a toddler.

 Genesis 24:58-67